-- What are the strengths Mr. Coppola has as a parent of someone with ASD?
+- What are the strengths Mr. Castelluzo has as a parent of someone with ASD?
 What are his blind spots?
-What are the strengths of Mrs. Coppola as a parent of someone with ASD?
+What are the strengths of Mrs. Castelluzo as a parent of someone with ASD?
 What are her blind spots?

 - Do you relate to Bobby?
 In what ways?
 Do you relate to Claire?
 In what ways?
 Do you identify with either parent?
 In what ways?

 - When have you been accused of doing something you didn’t do?
 How did you respond?
 What ended up happening?
 If the parent or teacher found out you really didn’t do it, how did they “make amends”?

 - When have your fantasies led to a negative behavior affecting yourself?
 Affecting others?
 What happened as a result of one affecting others?
 How do you handle disturbing fantasies — or don’t you have any?

 - What are the biggest “blind spots” you see in one or more parents (and/ or teachers, counselors, etc.) concerning whatever “differences” you may have?
 How have you tried to get others to see their blind spots?
 Did it work?
 What blind spots might you have concerning your own or others’ Autism and/ or other “differences”?

 C 5: At the bottom of page C-11, left panel, Mr. Castelluzo notes that Bobby got so angry the night before that he smashed something so hard it “left dents.”
 This is one type of “fight” or active Meltdown, the result of not being able to handle frustration due to “overloaded circuits” in the brain.
 There are other “fight” meltdown types, as well as “flight” and “freeze” meltdowns that may occur for other people, but are particularly common for those with Autism.